mikisupor96/Company-Database/README.md

-CP Database is a content management system designed for a fictitious company, according to the specifications provided by the customer.
-I developed all the front-end and back-end features using JavaScript, jQuery, and Bootstrap for the front-end, and PHP and MySQL for the back-end.
-The system follows the CRUD principles across all tabs, which include Personnel, Department, and Location.
+# What is Company Database?

+- CP Database is a user-friendly content management system specifically designed for companies that operate from multiple locations.
+This system allows administrators to create new users, edit existing users, delete users, and search for already created users with ease.

+# What languages does Company Database use?

+- The application is built on various technologies including `HTML`, `CSS`, `Javascript`, `Jquery`, `Bootstrap`, `PHP`, and `MySql`.
+Although the database is hosted on a separate platform, it can also be run locally for convenience and flexibility.